 Program - Max Planck School Matter to Life

-- Matter to Life with focus on Complex Systems and Biological Physics at the University of Göttingen
+- MtL with a focus on Complex Systems and Biological Physics at the University of Göttingen

-- Matter to Life with a focus on Molecular Systems Chemistry and Engineering at Heidelberg University
+- MtL with a focus on Molecular Systems Chemistry and Engineering at Heidelberg University

-To enable you to devote yourself fully to your research, we will support you with a generous stipend during this phase.
+To ensure you can devote yourself fully to your research, we will support you with a stipend during this phase.

 Upon successful completion of the 1st phase of Matter to Life, you may proceed to the 3-year research PhD phase.
 During this phase you will follow your research interest under the supervision of one of our Faculty members.
 You will graduate with the academic title "Dr. rer. nat.", the German equivalent to the PhD awarded in English-speaking countries.